Marie Curie with Miss Meloney

 1995, transfer of Pierre and Marie Curie remains to the Pantheon

 On April 29, 1995, the remains of Pierre and Marie Curie were transferred to the Pantheon.
-The ceremony is presided by François Mitterrand and Lech Walesa with an address in the square by Pierre-Gilles de Gennes.
+The ceremony was presided by François Mitterrand and Lech Walesa with an address by the Nobel laureate Pierre-Gilles de Gennes.
 Marie Curie is the first woman to enter the Pantheon for her own merits.

 © ACJC (Christophe Gruner) ©